-As a newbie, it's not always easy to find a tenured pro to walk you though all things Status.
-You'll be matched with a buddy who'll set up weekly chats during your first 6-8 weeks.
+As a newbie, it's not always easy to find a tenured pro to walk you through all things Status.
+You'll be matched with a buddy who'll set up weekly chats during your first 4-6 weeks.
 Your buddy will reach out to you sometime in your first week.
 There’s nothing for you to prepare or do in advance of the weekly buddy calls:

 - The buddy chats are a safe space for you to ask whatever you’d like about working at Status - no topic too trivial or complex!

-- Feel free to make a note of as many questions as you like - you can ask these to your buddy either in your weekly chats, or any time via Slack
+- Feel free to make a note of as many questions as you like - you can ask these to your buddy either in your weekly chats, or any time via Status DM.

-Offsites are an amazing way to get to know people, so let's try to give the same vibe to the ones who haven’t attended yet!
-We'll be choosing buddies to pair with newbies based on signups via the #newbies Slack channel, and via the above form.
+Offsites are an amazing way to get to know people, so let's try to give the same vibe even if we're stuck for travel!

 What makes a good buddy?